sustech-cs304/team-project-25spring-team23/README.md

 1. Friendly User Interface

    Start/quit the game , enter a level and navigate menus conveniently.
 Get clear guidance(e.g. keyboard guidance/mission guidance) from HUD and minimap.

+2. Realistic Vehicle Entry & Exit Animation

+   Players can seamlessly enter and exit the vehicle with smooth animations.

+3. Advanced Driving Physics (Acceleration, Braking, and Drifting)

+   Vehicles respond realistically to acceleration and braking, considering speed, weight, and terrain and on-screen indicators should provide clear feedback.
+   Drifting mechanics allow controlled oversteering, with tire friction and road conditions affecting performance.

 ## Unfunctional Requirements

 1. (Performance)The game should run smoothly on midrange PCs with 1k/30+fps.

 2. (Security)The game saves should be encrypted to prevent cheating/tampering.

+3. (Usability)Controls should be intuitive and responsive, suitable for both novice and experienced players.

+4. (Scalability): System should support various vehicle models with different handling characteristics.
+Modular vehicle control system to allow easy updates or additions of new mechanics.

 ## Data Requirements